Cooops/Comp-Sci-Fundamentals/README.md

         * _This could be fetching a resource to check when it was last updated.
 Then we could use the expensive `GET` request to download the resource when it has changed._
 * `PUT`
     * Update an existing resource (or create one if it doesn't exist).
-        * _This could be whenever you click "update" to change your username on a website._
+        * _This could be whenever you click "update" to change your userage on a website._
 * `DELETE`
     * Delete the specified resource.
         * _This could be whenever you click "remove item" from your shopping cart._